manwar/docker-guide/README.md

     $ docker push manwardock/my-app:1.0

-Go to DockerHub web portal, you should your image list there.
+Go to `Docker Hub` web portal, you should have your image listed there.

 Once we have pushed the image, we can use it in the configuration file as below: